-- Publication – A defamatory statement must be made publicly to a third party. i.e. to someone other than the plaintiff.
-The people (or person) who hears or sees this statement about the plaintiff must, as a result of such statement, believe the statement which must change their opinion of the plaintiff.
+- Publication – A defamatory statement must be made public to a third party. i.e. to someone other than the plaintiff.
+The people (or persons) who hear or see this statement about the plaintiff must, as a result of such statement, believe the statement which must change their opinion of the plaintiff.

 - Intention – The defamatory statement must have been made intentionally, this includes conduct or words by someone (a defendant) where the words or conduct is designed to damage the reputation of someone else (the plaintiff).
 The plaintiff must prove that the defendant made the statements (or carried out the conduct).
 Here, the question is whether the defendant foresaw or ought to have reasonably foreseen his / her words or conduct would defame the plaintiff.
 It is important to be aware in this instance, that where someone furthers such a defamatory statement by repeating it, they may also be delictually liable (Vengtas v Nydoo (5) 1963).

 If you believe that someone has made defamatory statements about you, contact us for assistance.
 We will help you to make the truth known.